 The Company accounts for its investment securities in accordance with authoritative guidance which requires investments to be classified into one of three categories based on management's intent: held-to-maturity securities, available-for-sale securities and trading securities.
 Held-to-maturity securities are recorded at their amortized cost.
 Available-for-sale securities are recorded at fair value with unrealized gains and losses reported as a separate component of stockholders' equity.
 Trading securities are recorded at market value with unrealized gains and losses reported in net earnings.
 The appropriate classification of investment securities is determined at the time of purchase and reevaluated at each balance sheet date.
-The Company currently accounts for its short-term investment securities as available-for-sale.
-The short-term investment securities will mature during fiscal 2015.
-There were no long-term investment securities as of February 1, 2014.
+The Company currently accounts for its investment securities as available-for-sale.
+There were minimal investment securities included in other assets in the Company's consolidated balance sheet as of January 31, 2015.